Optimal Universal Controllers for Roll Stabilization: Numerical simulation

 For this simulation we assume that the stabilizing autopilot~\eqref{eq:apTF} has the following form

+{Whereas the controller design is based on this linearized model, our simulations take into account the nonlinear dynamics of the rudder's and fins' steering machines~\citep[5.6]{perez2006ship} with the maximal angles $40$ degrees (rudder) and $35$ degrees (fins) and the maximal rates {$5$} degree/s and $25$ degree/s respectively.~\citep[Appendix B.4]{perez2006ship}.}

+{To cope with saturations, we use the heuristical approach, called the automatic gain control (AGC)~\citep{van1987rudder,Lauvdal1998} that decreases the actuator command in a smart way to ensure that saturation (of the actuator angle or rate) never occurs.
+In Fig.~\ref{fig:agc} we compare the commands from our OUC (whose design will be specified in Subsection~5.3) before and after the AGC algorithm.
+The rudder is not saturated, in this case the command remains unchanged.
+The fin angle's saturation is prevented by AGC.}

 To obtain the proper time series of the polyharmonic approximation of the irregular wave~\eqref{eq:wave11} we use the methodology presented in~\citep[Sect.
 4.2.5]{Perez2012129}.
-Note that the resulting realization is obtained for the \emph{long-crested} irregular sea at 15 $kts$ in beam seas for significant wave height of 3 $m$ and the peak frequency 1.15 $rad/s$; the response amplitude operator has been taken from~\citep[Table B.9.]{Perez2012129}; and the number of sinusoidal component in the signal $p = 1000$.
-The resulting power spectral density of the wave signal is depicted in Fig.~\ref{fig:wavepsd}.

-In order to design the OUC following the procedure from the previous section and to demonstrate its efficiency, we use a very ``rough'' approximation of the signal~\eqref{eq:wave11} taking only one ``dominating'' sinusoidal component $p = 1$, corresponding to the peak of the power spectral density, i.e. $\omega_1=1.15$ rad/s.
-Thus, the final representation of the disturbance has the following form
+The resulting realization is obtained for the \emph{long-crested} irregular sea in beam seas.
+The response amplitude operator has been taken from~\citep[Table B.9.]{Perez2012129}, where the number of sinusoidal components is $1000$. {We consider the JONSWAP spectrum~\citep[Section~4.2.1]{fossen1994guidance}, which is characterized by two parameters: the significant wave height and the peak value of the spectrum (peak frequency).
+We consider two different significant wave heights ($1.5$m and $3$m) and three different peak values ($1.15$ rad/s, $0.8$ rad/s, $0.5$ rad/s).
+Also, we compare the controllers' behavior at three different speeds: $8$m/s (the linearization point of the model at which the controller is designed), $5$m/s (medium speed) and $1$m/s (low speed at which the rudders and fins are limited with small inflow velocity).
+In total, we consider 6 different scenarios (Table~\ref{tab:1}).
+The power spectra are shown in Fig.~\ref{fig:wavepsd}a-d).}